-A category of role defined under various applicable European Directives (CRDIII & IV, AIFMD, UCITS V, and Solvency II).
+A category of role defined under applicable FCA Remuneration Codes (SYSC 19B, SYSC 19E and SYSC 19G) within the FCA Handbook.
 The name is taken from the FCA's Remuneration Code that interprets and applies these Directives for the UK.
 Broadly, Code Staff includes roles that are considered to have the authority to take risks that could directly, or indirectly, affect one or more firms within the Group and its investors.